theboxahaan/whatsapp-shell/README.md

 - [x] `bad-mac` stanza after sending a `logout` request.
 Could it be because the keys are reset after the successful login stanza.
 We do get `companion_enc_static` in that stanza.
 - [ ] Server is probably expecting a response from client after sending the `streamend` reply
+	- [ ] Reply might be able to quicken the logout process
 - [x] Refactor `wap.py`
 - [x] Refactor `wshell.py`
 - [ ] Replicate `libsignal-protocol`'s signing algo and see how it is diff from `DJM`